Run a CAP Application on Kyma

 Kyma is much about extending existing applications, but you also get a full-blown Kubernetes cluster including Istio service mesh that you can use to build a standalone cloud application.

-The tutorial can be also done with any other Kyma installation, but you need an SAP HANA database and an HDI container and you then need to do the part with HANA credentials differently.
+The tutorial can be also done with any other Kyma installation, but you need an SAP HANA database and an HDI container and you then need to do the part with SAP HANA credentials differently.

 Disclaimer

-Please note, that this tutorial is intended to give an introduction in the topic and not for deploying productive applications.
+Note, that this tutorial is intended to give an introduction in the topic and not for deploying productive applications.

-The SAP Cloud Platform Programming Model (CAP) does not officially support Kubernetes and Kyma as a platform right now.
+CAP doesn't officially support Kubernetes and Kyma as a platform right now.

 Preconditions